siddarth-c/FedGMA/README.md

 # FedGMA

-**:exclamation: Disclaimer: This is not the official implementation of FedGMA** <br> <br>
+**:exclamation: Disclaimer :exclamation: This is not the official implementation of FedGMA** <br> <br>

 This work is inspired by the intuitive approach used in [Gradient-Masked Federated Learning](https://github.com/siddarth-c/FedGMA/blob/main/GRADIENT-MASKED%20FEDERATED%20OPTIMIZATION.pdf).
 FedGMA is a modified version of FedAvg that ensures better convergence of server model, especially in the case of NIID data.

 - [Federated learning](#federated-learning)
 - [Dataset](#dataset)